 For example, a product owner creates accountability, as they are solely responsible for the product that results from the Scrum team’s work.
 Much of their work hinges on communication; they will ensure goals are clear, communicated, and that the workload is organised and transparent.

 Freelancers are an economical, efficient and effective way for startups to source the talent they need.
-However, once the case has been made, the next step is identifying the right profiles.
+However, once the case has been made, the next step is identifying the right profiles to bootstrap a startup.
 On large freelancing platforms, this can feel like finding a needle in a haystack.

 As an experienced group of freelances, Outvise recognised this issue.
 That’s why they founded a platform specifically for digital and TMT professionals, so big corporates and startups alike could quickly access the certified expertise they needed.
 The result was all the benefits of the freelance world, with none of the hassles.
 Explore the portfolio of experts here.